reenashah/recent-quakes/README.md

 ## Setup Instructions

 Follow the initial setup instructions on the [Stat157 GitHub Page](https://github.com/stat157/recent-quakes).
+We have copied them here:

+> To run this example you'll need to install the following packages
+> inside your virtual machine:
+>
+>    sudo apt-get install libgeos-3.3.3 python-mpltoolkits.basemap python-mpltoolkits.basemap-data python-mpltoolkits.basemap-doc
+>
+>Then run the notebook from your machine with this command:
+>
+>    ipython notebook --no-browser --ip=0.0.0.0 --script --pylab=inline

 Then execute the following commands in your virtual machine: